Date(s) - 14/10/2017

 The images on this page feature Grace Appleby, who will be modelling for our fashion photography using textures & gels workshop.
 They show examples of studio shots that incorporate textures into the retouching process.
 Some images from this shoot with Grace were selected for publication by Creative Portrait Magazine.

 Ideally you will have some experience of basic studio lighting before attending this session (otherwise it will be a very steep learning curve).
 You should also have a programme such as Photoshop, Photoshop Elements or another piece of software that enables you to edit photos using layers and masks.
-If you are completely new to Photoshop then you might like to learn the basics in our Photoshop for Photographers course.
 Please bring your own lunch.
 Drinks will be provided (tea, coffee, cold drink).

 Places are very limited – book soon to avoid missing out!